Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 To be eligible for an invitation through a category-based round, you must:

-Additionally, you must have at least six months of full-time, continuous work experience (or an equivalent in part-time work experience) in one eligible occupation listed below.
-If your work experience spans multiple occupations, you will need to accumulate six months in a single occupation to qualify.
+Additionally, you must have at least one year of full-time, cumulative work experience (or an equivalent in part-time work experience) in one single eligible occupation listed below.
+If your work experience spans multiple occupations, you will need to accumulate one year in a single occupation to qualify.

-To be invited in an Education-specific draw, you need to have at least six months of eligible work experience within the past three years.
+To be invited to an Education-specific draw, you need to have at least one year of eligible work experience within the past three years.

-Below is the list of current occupations eligible for education category-based draws under the Canadian Express Entry system:
+Here is the list of current occupations and their specific NOC codes that are eligible for education category-based draws under the Canadian Express Entry system:

 The first step to getting invited to apply in an education-specific draw is to get into the Express Entry pool.